K2eatures/kreatures-framework/README.md

 Moreover the BDI-architecture defines the related Operators: **UpdateBeliefs**, **GenerateOptions**, **UpdateIntentions** und **Execute**.

 To make new Components, Operators or EnvironmentBehaviors usable, you have to manifest them within a **Plugin**.
-To do so, create a new class that extends *com.github.kreatures.core.KReaturesPluginAdapter* and override the suitable methods, where you insert your own classes.
+To do so, create a new class that extends *com.github.kreatures.core.KReaturesPluginAdapter* add the anotation **@PluginImplementation** and override the suitable methods, where you insert your own classes.

 ## The Island scenario